National Fallen Truck Driver Remembrance Foundation

 NFTDRF assistance is not means-tested against other aid received.
 Receiving funds from an employer, insurance policy, GoFundMe, or another nonprofit does not disqualify a family from NFTDRF programs.

-Is there an income limit to receive assistance?
+Is there an income limit to access grief counseling or the helpline?

 No. NFTDRF does not apply an income threshold to any of its programs.
-Our Emergency Assistance and Grief Counseling programs are available regardless of household income.
+Grief counseling and the 24/7 helpline are available to all families of fallen professional truck drivers regardless of household income.

 How long after a driver's death can we apply?